 Songs and Chants - You can buy Times Tables CDs or find multiplication songs and chants online.
-Percy Parker online is one children to love and we use this in school too.
+If your child creates their own song, this can make the times tables even more memorable.

 Test the Parent - Your child can make up their own tricky division questions for you e.g. What is 70 divided by 7?
 They need to be able to multiply to create these questions.